 - records comments, providing a robust evidence base for the assessment

 - enables you to track your and your team's progress

 - supports your annual governance statement (AGS) and informs your development plans.

 The Assessment Tool works by helping you to identify where your organisation's strengths lie and where remedial action may be needed.

-Local authorities will find the Tool and benchmarking report particularly useful when preparing their AGS, which must include an evaluation of the adequacy of their counter fraud arrangements.
+Local authorities will find the Tool particularly useful when preparing their AGS, which must include an evaluation of the adequacy of their counter fraud arrangements.

 Watch our video to see how the Tool works.

 If your organisation subscribes to the Counter Fraud Centre, you can download the Assessment Tool free of charge from the TISonline counter fraud stream.

 Alternatively, you can purchase the Assessment Tool here.